cevoaustralia/aws-google-auth/README.rst

     gcloud run deploy --image cevoaustralia/aws-google-auth --args=--redirect-server --platform managed

-Then change your SAML settings so the ``ACS URL`` points to the redirect server.
+Then change your Google Apps SAML settings so the ``ACS URL`` points to the redirect server.

 You will also need to change the Trust Relationship of your IAM Role to allow ``SAML:aud`` to be the host of your redirect server.